skellis46/slipbox/improvisation and the threshold of the self.md

 - The above is just beautiful -- and head spinning.
 There are only perceptions appearing in consciousness.
 That is all.
 Have as a separate note called [[all perceptions appear within consciousness]]

+- the nature of activities not design to do anything? process-oriented? (that is, it’s not goal directed)
+- or perhaps make this about all of the key attributes — the scaffolding in the practice (non-judgement, process oriented, body in motion …??) -- should I include this kind of overview/summary?